-The district will actively communicate ways in which the community can participate in the development, implementation and periodic review and update of the local wellness policy.
 The district will communicate information about opportunities in community news, on the district's website, on school websites, and/or in district or school communications.
 The district will ensure that communications are culturally and linguistically appropriate to the community.

 Parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the Board, school administrators, and the general public will be solicited to participate in the periodic review and update of the local school wellness policy.